Functional-Metabolomics-Lab/FBMN-STATS/README.md

 Although Colab is a Jupyter Notebook environment, Colab is different from Jupyter Notebook in loading files and writing the output files.

-## For QIIME2 Users (To be edited):
+## For QIIME2 Users:
-The Notebook provided here cannot be accessed using Google Colab.
+[Follow the information on the README file in the QIIME2 folder](https://github.com/Functional-Metabolomics-Lab/FBMN-STATS/tree/main/QIIME2#readme) and for more information, refer to the SI document of the article.
+Note: The Notebook provided here cannot be accessed using Google Colab.

 ## For first time Colab users, some useful information to note: